nuuuwan/news_lk3_data/README.md

 *2024-02-01 15:01:00* · [`adaderanalk`](https://www.adaderana.lk/news/96918/foreign-travel-ban-imposed-on-minister-keheliya-ordered-to-appear-before-cid) · `en`

-Maligakanda Magistrate has ordered former Health Minister Keheliya Rambukwella to appear before the Criminal Investigation Department (CID) tomorrow (Feb.02).
+Maligakanda Magistrate has ordered former Health Minister Keheliya Rambukwella to appear before the Criminal Investigation Department on Friday (Feb.02) following his failure to record a statement with the CID on Wednesday (Jan.31).

-Further, Rambukwella’s overseas travels have been temporarily barred on the orders of the magistrate.
+Further, Rambukwella’s overseas travels were also temporarily barred on the orders of the magistrate.

-◼️
+The former health minister was supposed to make an appearance before the CID on Wednesday, but he failed to do so on account of attending the proceedings of a case heard before the Colombo High Court as well as a ministerial sub-committee meeting convened at the Presidential Secretariat.

+It is understood that Rambukwella has sought the CID, in writing, to fix another date for him to provide his statement.

+...

 [Data](articles/69713575.json)